How to recession-proof your life

 Those who are retired or nearing retirement need to make their money work as hard as possible, he adds, particularly as the pandemic has hit the stock market, meaning pension income will be lower – as will savings rates.

-Laura Stewart-Smith, Workplace Individual Insight Lead, Workplace Savings and Retirement at Aviva, agrees.
+Laura Stewart-Smith, Head of Workplace Savings and Retirement at Aviva, agrees.
 She says “By looking at areas of spending, you might find ways that you can reduce your outgoings – perhaps by cutting back on services you don’t use or changing service provider.
 If you’re expecting to struggle financially in the next few weeks or months, do it sooner rather than later.”

 Tackle debt first